mcalla314/tkintertoy/docs/tutorial.rst

 ============

 *Tkintertoy* grew out of a GIS Python (mapping) class I taught at a local college.
-My students knew GIS but when it came time to put the workflows into a standalone application, they were stumped with the complexity of programming a GUI, even a simple one like *Tkinter*.
-So I developed an easy to use GUI library that made it much simpler for their applications.
-This was posted on PIPY as *EzDialog*.
-Over the first months of 2019 I took some of the original ideas in EzDialog and developed Tkintertoy, which is even easier to use, but more powerful as well.
-Since that time, I have been teaching local and uploaded a series of narrated Powerpoint slide of those seminars using Tkintertoy in the development of easy applications.
-As result, I have fixed a few minor bugs, improved the documentation, and improved the operation of the library for version 1.3.
+My students knew GIS but when it came time to put the workflows into a standalone application, they were stumped with the complexity of programming a GUI, even with *Tkinter*.
+So I developed an easy to use GUI library based on *Tkinter* that made it much simpler for their applications.
+After several trials the result was *Tkintertoy* which is even easy to use, but also can be create more complex GUIs.
+I have been teaching using it locally and created a series of narrated Powerpoint slides using *Tkintertoy* in the development of easy applications on YouTube.
+With this version, I have fixed a few minor bugs, improved the documentation, improved the operation of the library, and cleaned up the code for version 1.4.
+Support for Python 2 was removed since the library is no longer tested using Python 2.

 Tkintertoy creates Windows which contain widgets.
 Almost every *tk* or *ttk* widget is supported and a few combined widgets are included.
 Most widgets